-Greece has been generously blessed with fertile soil and a brilliant, bright sun.
-One of the main characteristics of agrotourism is interpersonal relationship and the farmers in Greece are notoriously warm and very hospitable individuals, willing to show you their way of life and glad to share with you their tested techniques.
+Greece has been generously blessed with fertile soil and brilliant, bright sun.
+One of the main characteristics of agrotourism is an interpersonal relationship and the farmers in Greece are notoriously warm and very hospitable individuals, willing to show you their way of life and glad to share with you their tested techniques.

 Regarding agrotourism destinations, the island of Crete is rather famous and every year many choose agrotourism cottages.
-There are many activities one can engage into while in Crete, such as the participation in the harvest of olives, the collection of mushrooms and various wild greens – even snails!
+There are many activities one can engage in while in Crete, such as the participation in the harvest of olives, the collection of mushrooms and various wild greens – even snails!
 You can also learn how to collect milk and how to distillate raki (the renowned traditional alcoholic drink).

 Corfu is another ideal option when it comes to agrotourism.
 In Corfu, you can find organic farms that do not use pesticides at all, while Corfu’s soil is fertile and there are plenty of activities to choose from.
 You can learn the traditional wine-making process, that is to say crashing the grapes with your own feet – a real feast and tons of fun, although messy!
-Another exciting activity is to learn how to feed and take care of domestic animals such as sheep, cows and rabbits.
-In addition, you can have cooking lessons inspired by Corfu’s traditional cuisine – mouthwatering, to say the least.
+Another exciting activity is to learn how to feed and take care of domestic animals such as sheep, cows, and rabbits.
+Also, you can have cooking lessons inspired by Corfu’s traditional cuisine – mouthwatering, to say the least.